SwayKh/Scripts/README.md

 #### `set-wall {image path}`

-Wallpaper script to apply wallpaper and run hellwal to generate colors based on applied wallpapers.
+Wallpaper script to apply wallpaper and run Pywal16 to generate colors based on applied wallpapers.

 #### `sync-dots`